Section 4113 6:45p - 9:50p Fri Bus 263

 processes to share a computer's CPU pioneered by Fernando

-link entitled "Grade information," at left, including the
+link entitled "Grade information" at left.
+They include

 do the reading in the Reading column of section 4 of the course outline.

 do the assignments found in the "Homework" column of